opendocsg/opendoc-supreme-court-judgements/2019_SGHC_48/report.md

 64     Indeed, under such an approach, the one-year deadline would become superfluous: so long as the Magistrate keeps asking questions, and the prosecution keeps surfacing fresh material apparently in response to those questions, the proceedings could be extended indefinitely.
 This was not satisfactory.
 The reporting procedure under s 370 CPC is an area of the law where statute is less than comprehensive.
 The court must therefore be all the more acutely sensitive to the principles of natural justice.
 In this light, the prosecution’s approach would undermine the principle that justice must not only be done, but must be _seen_ to be done.
 The Magistrate by admitting fresh material in the manner suggested by the prosecution – even in response to her queries or concerns – would create the unfortunate appearance of the court bending over backwards, possibly more than once in each case, to extend the prosecution a lifeline and plug the gaps each time they are found.
 The result is not only a possible spiral into delay, but also an unjust extension of time purely for the purposes (both real and perceived) of helping the prosecution make its case.

 65     It could be said that one way to stem this spiral would be to permit fresh material to be placed before the Magistrate _only_ where she asks for specific material.
 But the obvious deficiency with this approach is that the Magistrate cannot know what to ask for in the first place.
 If the s 370 report is inadequate and lacking in details, the most the Magistrate can do – as the Magistrate did here – is to ask for more details.
-And as the Magistrate here rightly pointed out, she could not ask the prosecution to put in specific material because she did not have enough information about the investigations on which to form a basis to ask specific questions, or ask for specific material, in the first place.[\[note: 49\]](#Ftn_49) So placing the burden on the Magistrate to ask for specific material is an illusory safeguard.
+And as the Magistrate here rightly pointed out, she could not ask the prosecution to put in specific material because she did not have enough information about the investigations on which to form a basis to ask specific questions, or ask for specific material, in the first place.[^49] So placing the burden on the Magistrate to ask for specific material is an illusory safeguard.
 The better approach would be for the Magistrate to confine her questions, and the prosecution confine its responses, to information that is either present in or closely connected to the material in the s 370 Report.

 66     A different point might be made that in the intervening time between the report being filed and the hearing, additional progress might have been made in investigations further justifying the retention of the seized property.
 The Magistrate should be entitled to have the most updated information about the progress of investigations at the hearing, which thus justified the admission of fresh material to supplement the report.
 The problem, however, is that this could be used to sidestep the statutory reporting deadline.
 Such reasoning supports what would be, in effect, a reporting deadline on a rolling basis, tied to the date of the hearing, or, if additional questions are asked that necessitate the introduction of further material, the adjourned hearing, and so on and so forth.
 This is not what the statutory framework contemplates.